Velir/ContentExportTool/README.md

 Include the files in your project
 Build your project

+# Dependencies:
+Sitecore 6.5 or higher
+jQuery 1.11.1 or higher

 # To use:
 You must be logged into Sitecore to access the tool Access the tool at [your site]/sitecore/admin/ContentExport.aspx